zentuit/unity3d-store/README.md

 #### Compatibility

-This WP8 plugin work on Unity 4.5.4 and above 4.x versions, Unity fix some major bug to include assembly and winmd.
+This WP8 plugin work on Unity 4.5.4 and above 4.x versions.
-Because of a regression on winmd Unity 5.0.0 is still not supported.
-A fix is in progress by Unity.
+For Unity 5 the plugin work with 5.0.1p1 patch release 1 version and above.

 #### IAP Test Mode